Overview

 # ... do B ...

-All context managers support exception handling: they record the failure (status, error, traceback), finalize the object, and by default do not re-raise—so your pipeline can continue to the next file/step.
-You can opt into fail-fast with raise_on_exception=True. pipeline_step/pipeline_file also support saving on exception via save_on_exception and output_path/output_path_override.
+All context managers support exception handling: they record the failure (status, error, traceback), finalize the object, and by default do not re-raise non-fatal exceptions, so your pipeline can continue to the next artifact/step.
+Fatal exceptions are always re-raised.
+You can opt into fail-fast with raise_on_exception=True, and then allow specific unit-level failures to continue with suppressed_exceptions. pipeline_file and file_step autosave the pipeline to output_path on every exit when the FileReport is attached to a pipeline.
+Exception-only copies use exception_save_path_override, while explicit snapshots can be written with pipeline_save_to, file_save_to, or step_save_to.

 Binding (less boilerplate)